Flowchart: what is it and why it is important in a project

 Also, another good news is that project management flowcharts generally are easy to create.

-Just use a standardized collection of symbols and shapes to view each step of the project, then connect them with arrows indicating the direction of the work flow.
+Each symbol in the flowchart communicates specific actions or decisions.
+Just use a standardized collection of symbols and shapes to view each step of the project, then connect them with linking arrows indicating the direction of the work flow.

 Once completed, the flowchart is ready to help the project manager and team to analyze, edit, and implement specific project plans and objectives.